tytydraco/yessleep/out/Im_a_arctic_researcher_things_here_are_going_very_wrong_Final_Part.md

 That low rumbling was persisting, but I paid it no mind at the time.
 The air was still and freezing.
 When I finally got to the radio room, I saw that the headset wasn’t plugged in, which was why I could hear it.

-“Base NOSLEEP this is Quebec-01, are you ready for pickup?”
+“Base xxxxx this is Quebec-01, are you ready for pickup?”
 A voice yelled through the radio.

 I rushed over and grabbed the radio.